 The De La Salle Cafeteria uses the payment platform "MySchoolbucks."

-Register for your student's "MySchoolBucks" lunch account after August 1, 2021 to enroll in the prepaid payment plan.
+Register for your son's "MySchoolBucks" lunch account after August 1, 2022 to enroll in the prepaid payment plan.

 Returning students can use last year's account.

 Please note: You will not be able to register for an account until August 1st.

 As you are probably painfully aware, food costs have skyrocketed this year.
 In less than one year, chicken breasts are up 90%, milk is up 128%, bacon is up 39%, and eggs are up 86%!
 Produce and paper goods have also increased by wild amounts and labor costs have increased as well.

 Unfortunately, heading into the 2022-23 school year, De La Salle must increase our prices to cover our increased costs.
 Lunch entrees will be priced at $6.00 next year and other items will increase in smaller increments.
 Even with the increase in prices, our cafeteria food is still an incredibly good value and will remain fresh, homemade, from local vendors, and delicious!

 Follow this link to visit the Cafeteria home page to view more information about MySchoolBucks, to enroll, and see a sample menu!